IsibisiCoder/scraper-chyoa/README.md

 # scraper-chyoa
-Python script for saving chyoa stories in an interactive HTML webpage or for saving chapters in individual HTML webpages
+Python script for saving chyoa stories in an interactive HTML webpage, individual HTML webpages, or as a compiled EPUB e-book.
 This Python script allows you to download interactive stories from the Story website [chyoa](https://chyoa.com/).

 ## features